rexxars/react-commonmark/README.md

   * `props` - *object* Properties for this node
   * `children` - *array* Array of children
 * `renderers` - *object* An object where the keys represent the node type and the value is a React component.
 The object is merged with the default renderers.
 The props passed to the component varies based on the type of node.
 See the [type renderer options](https://github.com/rexxars/commonmark-react-renderer#type-renderer-options) of `commonmark-react-renderer` for more details.
 * `transformLinkUri` - *function|null* Function that gets called for each encountered link with a single argument - `uri`.
 The returned value is used in place of the original.
 The default link URI transformer acts as an XSS-filter, neutralizing things like `javascript:`, `vbscript:` and `file:` protocols.
-If you specify a custom function, this default filter won't be called, but you can access it as `require('react-markdown').uriTransformer`.
+If you specify a custom function, this default filter won't be called, but you can access it as `require('react-commonmark').uriTransformer`.
 If you want to disable the default transformer, pass `null` to this option.
 * `transformImageUri` - *function|null* Function that gets called for each encountered image with a single argument - `uri`.
 The returned value is used in place of the original.

 The possible types of elements that can be allowed/disallowed are: